AUT-Cloud-Lab/geoCloudSim/README.md

-This is geoCloudSim, a Geographically Distributed cloud simulator written in Python.
+This is geoCloudSim, a geographically distributed cloud simulator written in Python.
 It is developed and maintained by Mahmoud Momtazpour.

 Inspired by CloudSim, geoCloudSim can be considered as a simplified (and a slightly different) version of it that supports simulation of geographically distributed cloud and is written in Python.